 Ex Oriente Lux: Madrasa, the First Universities

 ‘Are those who know equal to those who do not know?’
 Only they will remember who are people of understanding.”
 [Quran 39:9]

 Europeans would turn to the East in their quest to discover the secrets of science.
 Compared to the enlightened East, the Western empire of Charlemagne looked like a dark barbarian state, which took several more centuries to get anywhere near the standards of Muslim education and scientific schools.
 The Golden Age of Islam under the Abbasid caliphs (750-950) can be safely called the Golden Age of Muslim education.

 They were called “ashab al-sufa” (“people of the canopy”).
 Among the “people of the canopy” were the subsequently famous hadith narrators, such as Abu Huraira, or the first muezzins, such as Bilal, and many, many others.
 These were the first students in history.

 The disciples wrote down the Prophet’s words and memorized the verses of the Quran and hadiths, so that later they would be reported to those who were absent.
 They learned the basics of Islam, so that later they could carry it to the remote corners of the Arab world.

 The oldest of the existing universities is Al-Qarawiyyin University.
 It was founded in 859 in the city of Fes (Morocco) by the daughter of the wealthy merchant Fatima al-Fihri.
-It consisted of several faculties (kulliya), specializing in different fields of knowledge.
-But the main difference between medieval madrasas and modern-day universities was that in madrasas the study of all applied sciences (astronomy, mathematics, etc.) was subordinate to the study of Islamic sciences (hadithology, sharia and fiqh, etc.).
-Later, when Western-type educational institutions began to offer an in-depth study of the exact sciences, Muslim educational institutions focused only on the Islamic sciences (such as, for example, the modern universities of Al-Qarawiyyin or Al-Azhar).
+It consisted of several faculties (kulliya).
+This also specialized in different fields of knowledge.